nasearle/fall-back/README.md

     npm install

-Start a local server at [http://localhost:3000](http://localhost:3000) with
+Build the app and start a local server at [http://localhost:3000](http://localhost:3000) with:

-    npm start
+    npm serve

-Or with
+You can also use:

     npm run dev

-to enable hot reloading.
-You can minify and zip the game resources (`public`) into `build.zip` and log the current size in kB with:
+which will watch all the files in `dev/` and automatically rebuild and restart the server.
+You can rebuild manually with:

     npm run build

+Building minifies and zips all game assets and logs the remaining bytes available in the 13Kb limit.

 ## Authors